 – Economic, social, and cultural barriers or impediments towards the use of climate information

-The Institute will involve formal lectures and hands-on research projects to be completed by participants.
-The Institute’s theme will serve as the central focus for most activities.
-Background lectures by Institute Leaders will introduce participants from diverse disciplines to the various dimensions of the Institute’s theme.
-Several guest lecturers will provide information about some of the sub-themes listed in the preliminary Institute Program.
-Guest lecturers will be world-class scientists with recognized expertise.
+The Institute involved formal lectures and hands-on research projects that have been completed by participants.
+The Institute’s theme served as the central focus for most activities.
+Background lectures by Institute Leaders introduced participants from diverse disciplines to the various dimensions of the Institute’s theme.
+Several guest lecturers provided information about some of the sub-themes listed in the Institute’s Program.
+World-class scientists with recognized expertise participated as guest lecturers.

-A fundamental component of the Institute’s activities will be hands-on research mini-projects to be completed by participants during the Institute.
-The mini-projects will emphasize the need for multi-disciplinary, multi-national collaboration when dealing with global change problems with multiple natural and social dimensions.
-Two mini-projects are currently envisioned, focused on agriculture and water resources, respectively.
-Time will be allocated to other activities, to be defined and led by the participants themselves.
+A fundamental component of the Institute’s activities were the hands-on research mini-projects that have been completed by participants during the Institute.
+The mini-projects had emphasize the need for multi-disciplinary, multi-national collaboration when dealing with global change problems with multiple natural and social dimensions.

 LEADERS AND LECTURERS